Brian Vetruba, he/him/his European Studies Librarian

 Book an appointment with Brian

-Liaison to the German, Nordic, Slavic & Dutch Department, the Center for Austrian Studies, the Center for German & European Studies, and the Center for Holocaust & Genocide Studies.
-I'm also serving as the interim liaison to Jewish Studies and Linguistics.
+Liaison to the German, Nordic, Slavic & Dutch Department, the Institute of Linguistics, the Center for Austrian Studies, the Center for German & European Studies, the Center for Holocaust & Genocide Studies, the Center for Jewish Studies, and French & Italian Department (interim).
+I'm also the Libraries' liaison to the Graduate School.

 As liaison to the department and programs above, I am the “go-to” person for questions related to library resources and services.
 I purchase print and electronic resources in European Studies to support UMN faculty and student research and learning.
 I am happy to visit classes to present on resources and effective search strategies as well as meet with students, faculty, and staff one-on-one.
-I support digital scholarship as part of the Digital Arts, Sciences, & Humanities (DASH) team.
 One of my favorite parts of being a librarian is helping students and faculty, so please don’t hesitate to contact me.
 No question is too small!

-I’m relatively new to UMN—having joined the Libraries in February, 2019.
+I joined the Libraries in February, 2019.
 Previously, I worked at Washington University in St. Louis as the Germanic Languages, Comparative Literature, and European Studies Librarian.
-I’ve served in leadership roles in a number of library and scholarly organizations, including the Western European Studies Section (now called European Studies Section), German-North American Resources Partnership, and the Modern Language Association.
-I’m fluent in German and have reading and speaking abilities in French, Swedish, and Hebrew.
-I’m reinvigorating my Russian and Yiddish and am learning Norwegian.
+I’ve served in leadership roles in a number of library and scholarly organizations, including the Western European Studies Section (now called the European Studies Section), German-North American Resources Partnership, and the Modern Language Association.
+I’m fluent in German and have reading and speaking abilities in French, Norwegian, and Swedish.
+I’m reinvigorating my Russian and am learning Ukranian.

 As part of the University of Chicago and University of Minnesota Librarian Exchange, I serve as Bibliographer for Germanic Literature and Scandinavian Studies at the University of Chicago.